 SBSRI offers the following awards for faculty and students in the College of Social and Behavioral Sciences.
 All are subject to funding availability, and all expenditures are handled through the College of Social and Behavioral Sciences in accordance with University policies and procedures.
 It is the PI's responsibility to learn about those policies and follow those procedures.
 Unit business managers can help, as can SBSRI staff.
 If you receive an award, you must credit SBSRI as you disseminate your research.

-Please click here to access the complete set of 2018-2019 guidelines.
-Please note that guidelines will be updated for the 2019-2020 competition cycle and will be posted in July.
+Please click here to access the complete set of 2019-2020 guidelines.

 The other SBSRI grants are awarded twice per year.

 Fall 2019 deadline: by 5:00 pm on Monday, September 23 (Faculty Small Grants, Research Professorships, Pre-doctoral Research Grants, Dissertation Research Grants)

 Spring 2020 deadline: by 5:00 pm on Monday, January 27 (Faculty Small Grants, Pre-doctoral Research Grants, Dissertation Research Grants)

 Faculty Small Grants of up to $5,000 provide seed money for larger projects, including those leading to proposals to external funding agencies.
 These grants may also be used for full-scale but inexpensive projects or parts of projects.
 Allowable expenses include research-related travel, subject payment, supplies, short-term research assistance, and small equipment.
 These grants do not support publication costs, faculty supplemental compensation, or standard equipment (including computers).
 See guidelines for further information, including eligibility requirements.